VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 The name of a registry configuration must match the name used to refer to it in the driver configuration.
 The reference is not case sensitive.

-If the Master Driver Agent is running any changes to the configuration store will immediately affect the running devices according to the changes.
+If the Platform Driver Agent is running any changes to the configuration store will immediately affect the running devices according to the changes.

 Example
 ^^^^^^^

-Consider the following three configuration files:  A master driver configuration called `master-driver.agent`, a Modbus device configuration file called `modbus_driver.config` and corresponding Modbus registry configuration file called `modbus_registry.csv`
+Consider the following three configuration files:  A platform driver configuration called `platform-driver.agent`, a Modbus device configuration file called `modbus_driver.config` and corresponding Modbus registry configuration file called `modbus_registry.csv`

-To store the master driver configuration run the command:
+To store the platform driver configuration run the command:

 .. code-block:: bash

-    volttron-ctl config store platform.driver config master-driver.agent
+    volttron-ctl config store platform.driver config platform-driver.agent

 To store the registry configuration run the command (note the ``--csv`` option):